rkshthrmsh/notes/systemd.md

 ```
 In this example, the service expects a `keepalive` call every 30 seconds.
 If it fails to be delivered, the service will be restarted, but if it is restarted more than four times in 5 minutes, `systemd` will force an immediate reboot.

 A watchdog like this takes care of individual services, but what if `systemd` itself fails, the kernel crashes, or the hardware locks up?
-In those cases, we need to tell systemd to use the watchdog driver: just add `RuntimeWatchdogSec=NN` to `/etc/systemd/ system.conf.systemd`, which will reset the watchdog within that period, and so the system will reset if `systemd` fails for some reason.
+In those cases, we need to tell systemd to use the watchdog driver: just add `RuntimeWatchdogSec=NN` to `/etc/systemd/system.conf.systemd`, which will reset the watchdog within that period, and so the system will reset if `systemd` fails for some reason.